zalando/pg_view/README.rst

       :target: https://pypi.python.org/pypi/pg-view
       :alt: License

-PostgreSQL Activity View Utility

-Synopsis
+Intro
 --------

-``pg_view`` is a command-line tool to display the state to the PostgreSQL processes.
+**pg_view** is a powerful command-line tool that offers a detailed, real-time view of your PostgreSQL database and system metrics.
+It combines the indicators commonly displayed by sar or iostat with output from PostgreSQL’s process activity view, and presents global and per-process statistics in an easy-to-interpret way.

+pg_view shows these types of data:

-It shows the per-process statistics combined with ``pg_stat_activity`` output for the processes that have the rows there, global system stats, per-partition information and the memory stats.
+- per-process statistics, combined with ``pg_stat_activity`` view output for the backend and autovacuum processes
-You can find a blog post about it at `tech.zalando.com <https://tech.zalando.com/blog/getting-a-quick-view-of-your-postgresql-stats/>`_.
+- global system stats
+- per-partition information
+- memory stats

+pg_view can be especially helpful when you’re monitoring system load, query locks and I/O utilization during lengthy data migrations.
+It’s also useful when you’re running servers 24x7 and aiming for zero downtime.
+Learn more about it at `tech.zalando.com <https://tech.zalando.com/blog/getting-a-quick-view-of-your-postgresql-stats/>`_.

 Requirements
 ------------